630.474.6700

 • the physical violence or threat of physical violence by the child’s potential custodian, whether directed against the child or another person

-• the willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the child.
+• the willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the child

 Illinois courts presume that the maximum involvement and cooperation of both parents is in the best interests of the child, unless it finds ongoing abuse.

 Disputes about parenting rights and responsibilities can be stressful and emotionally draining.
 They require careful and thoughtful analysis.
 You need an experienced and skilled divorce lawyer to assist you in getting a fair allocation judgment (parenting plan) for you and your children.
-At Goodman Law Firm, we represent mothers and fathers.
+At Goodman Law Firm, we represent both mothers and fathers.

 If you are looking for an experienced child custody lawyer in Oak Brook, Naperville, Wheaton, or Chicago, contact us today to request a best interest consultation.